Zohair2099/SkillSync/README.md

 #### Resume Builder (`/resume-builder`)
 -   A tool to craft professional resumes.
 Users can input details across various sections:
-    -   **Personal Details:** Name, contact info, address, professional summary, social/portfolio links (can be pre-filled from the user's EmployMint profile).
+    -   **Personal Details:** Name, contact info, address, professional summary, social/portfolio links (can be pre-filled from the user's SkillSync profile).
     -   **Work Experience:** Job title, company name, location, employment dates, and a list of responsibilities/achievements for each role.
     -   **Education:** Degree, institution, location, graduation date, and any relevant details (GPA, honors, coursework).
     -   **Skills:** Pre-filled from the user's profile but can be customized specifically for the resume.